Polkadot-Blockchain-Academy/pba-content/syllabus/4-Smart_Contracts/6-Wasm_ink!_slides.md

 - Tx swaps the specified amount of one of the pool's PSP22 tokens to another PSP22 token according to the current price.
 - What can go wrong here?

-NOTE:
+Notes:

 Answer:

 - no slippage protection in place.
 - bot will frontrun the victim's tx by purchasing token_out before the trade is executed.
 - this purchase will raise the price of the asset for the victim trader and increases his slippage
-- if the bot sells right after the victims tx (back runs the victim) this is a sandwitch attack
+- if the bot sells right after the victims tx (back runs the victim) this is a sandwich attack

 ---